 - Syndotome – makes up tendons.

 Development starts around the end of the 4th week of embryonic life.
-Lateral plate mesoderm and somatic mesoderm migrate to the developing limb bud.
+Lateral plate mesoderm (outer most layer of the mesoderm) and somatic mesoderm migrate to the developing limb bud.
 Lateral plate mesoderm condenses to make up the vasculature and skeletal parts, whereas the somatic mesoderm gives rise to the musculature component.

 Limb buds appear on the 24th – 26th day of embryonic life.
 The formation of limb buds takes place in the ventrolateral aspect of the body, under a band of ectoderm known as an apical ectodermal ridge (AER).
 Underneath the AER, the core of the limb buds consists of mesenchymal tissues derived from the mesoderm.
 It is the proliferation of the mesenchymal core that causes the limb buds to elongate and take form.